mk-fg/pulseaudio-mixer-cli/README.md

 	focus-new-items: false

-Such config is totally optional, and might be useful in case default options aren't suitable for a specific setup and creating a shell alias or wrapper is too much trouble.
+Such config is totally optional, and might be useful in case default options aren't suitable for a specific setup.
-For some extra config-only options, see "pa-mixer-mk2.example.cfg".
+See "pa-mixer-mk2.example.cfg" for the full list of these.
-Commandline values override the ones defined in the config file.
+Commandline values (where available) override the ones defined in the config file.

 There is a shiny rewritten "pa-mixer-mk2.py" script version, which is probably way less tested, but have some extra features, which I can't be bothered to